sakky016/ProcessSchedulingSimulation/README.md

 Use random sleep duration for creation thread
 >> const bool USE_RANDOM_JOB_CREATION_SLEEP = false;

-Seconds to wait before displaying statistics
+Seconds to wait before displaying statistics.
+Use -1 to display the stats only at the end of simulation.
+Be careful though, if the simulation is run without a finite number of jobs, no stats would be shown.
 >> const int STATS_DISPLAY_INTERVAL = 10;

 Max time duration (ms) before proceeding to create another job.
 This means that before creating a new job, the system will wait for any value in b/w 0 to JOB_CREATION_SLEEP_MAX-1 seconds.